 Traveling to other countries for medical procedures is now routine.
 Common reasons include lower cost and better quality.
 Some opt for dental procedures; others schedule eye surgeries or heart operations.
 Especially across the developing world, countries compete aggressively for this hard-currency income stream.

 Multinational companies set industry standards because of their ability to deploy development capital and leverage distribution networks.
-Importantly, most hotel enterprises embrace an asset-light strategy so they can maneuver nimbly as business strategies change.
-Their dominant position is challenged by those hoteliers operating successfully in niche markets.
+Most hotel enterprises embrace an asset-light strategy so they can maneuver nimbly as strategies change.
+Their dominant position is challenged by hoteliers operating successfully in niche markets.

-Major investors traditionally look to hotel properties as a diversification play within real-estate portfolios.
-They may favor predictable cash-flow metrics or they may look to exposure as a way to leverage economic growth.
-An unspoken reason for these asset commitments is that hotels are a visceral investment, gliding through due-diligence concerns.
+Major investors often look to hotel properties as a diversification play within real-estate portfolios.
+They may favor predictable cash-flow metrics or they may want to leverage economic growth.
+An unspoken reason for these asset commitments is that hotels are visceral investments, often gliding through due-diligence concerns.

-Every hotel has its own culture, even though that culture is sometimes shared with other assets across a brand portfolio.
+Every hotel has its own culture, even though that culture may be shared with other assets across a brand portfolio.
 Destination properties rise above this replication standard through their location, architecture, or heritage.
-These one-of-a-kind holdings align aggressively with guests’ emotions, providing recurring room demand and upside margin flexibility.
+These one-of-a-kind holdings align with guests’ emotions, providing recurring room demand and upside margin flexibility.

-Government officials advocate tourism development because of the outsized impact on local economies.
-At least that is the classic view.
-Increasingly, tourism is viewed as a two-edged sword, given the stress on public services and infrastructure.
-Economic gains can be fleeting as cash outlays are siphoned away by unprincipled companies.
+Government officials advocate tourism development because of the outsized impact on local economies, at least that is the classic view.
+Tourism is increasingly viewed as a two-edged sword because of the stress on public services and infrastructure.
+Economic gains can be fleeting.
+Cash outlays are siphoned away by unprincipled companies.

 Technology has heavily influenced the evolution of the hospitality industry because of the positive impact on operating efficiency and customer service.
-Many startups are subject to a high degree of economic cyclicality because their revenue—either directly or indirectly—depends on consumers’ flow of discretionary income.
+Many startups discover that their innovations are subject to a high degree of economic cyclicality because revenue depends on consumers’ flow of discretionary income.

 Sensationalized as spotlighting macabre activities, dark tourism is actually a reflective experience.
 Visiting places linked to death and disaster help us to wrestle with our fragility.
 Classic destinations are the Killing Fields of Cambodia or the World Trade Center in Manhattan.
-Many sites are controversial among politicians, historians, and even now even epidemiologists.
+Many sites are controversial among politicians and historians.